 3) Or, if you can catch one, the elusive yellow private bus for 25 cents.

 4) Bikes – if they can afford to invest in one.
-Or some semblance of an invention that resembles a bike.
+Or some related invention (see the photo above).

 5) But the most local way of getting around in Cuba?
 Walking it.